 How will we make change happen?

-We are sharing these briefings and working with policy makers, charities and services to advise them in making evidence-led changes.
+We are sharing the compendium of briefings and working with policy makers, charities and services to advise them in making evidence-led changes.

 We will continue to campaign on these topics until every autistic person has a chance of a happy, healthy and long life.